gmoyanollc/x-to-y-n-back/README.md

 ```
 #Authoritative Sources

-The authoritative and complete work is maintained on Software Forge.mil Project USMC - MAGTF C2.
-Development artifacts are located at Source Code repository soi-messaging.git/tsoa-track.
+The authoritative and complete work is maintained on [GitHub](https://github.com/gmoyanollc/x-to-y-n-back).

-The Git repository address is `https://gmoyano@svn.forge.mil/gerrit/p/soi-messaging`.